Molecular Neuropathology Unit

 Key Findings and Publications

-Aging accelerates a-syn accumulation and adaptive T cells responses in DLB and animal models that in turn activate microglia to promote neurodegeneration via TLR’s and a novel pathway that includes CSF2R
+- Aging accelerates a-syn accumulation and adaptive T cells responses in DLB and animal models that in turn activate microglia to promote neurodegeneration via TLR’s and a novel pathway that includes CSF2R

 - A-syn promotes neurodegeneration and neuro-inflammation via TLR’s and involves microglial responses via LRRK2, blocking LRKK2 ameliorates behavioral deficits and neuroinflammation in models of DLB/PD

 El-Agnaf O, Overk C, Rockenstein E, Mante M, Florio J, Adame A, Vaikath N, Majbour N, Lee SJ, Kim C, Masliah E, Rissman RA.
 Differential effects of immunotherapy with antibodies targeting alpha- synuclein oligomers and fibrils in a transgenic model of synucleinopathy.
 Neurobiol Dis.
 2017;104:85-96.
 PMC:5954414